Review and Outlook

 Our goal remains to maximize long-term returns without taking significant risks of permanent loss of capital.
-We continue to focus on identifying and investing in unique companies with sustainable competitive advantages that we believe have the ability to reinvest capital at potentially high rates of return.
+We will continue to focus on identifying and investing in what we believe are unique companies with sustainable competitive advantages that have the ability to compound capital at high rates of return.
 We are optimistic about the long-term prospects of the companies in which we are invested and continue to search for new ideas and investment opportunities.

 Top Contributors/Detractors to Performance